DanAlvares/z-portal/README.md

 I have set up a git pre-push hook that runs them.

 ## Approach
 I went for the pure JavaScript approach (well, with TypeScript), with no framework or libraries.
-This did mean I had to handle rendering, sanitization (to prevent XSS) etc. which comes for free with frameworks, so that did take some time.
+This did mean I had to handle rendering, sanitization (to prevent XSS) etc. which comes for free with frameworks, so that was a little time-consuming.
 _(I did step out of my comfort zone a little writing the entire app using Custom Elements, as I have only used them as part of Web Components)_

 ### Why Custom Elements?